greenpill-dev-guild/onboarding-app/README.md

 - `pnpm install` - Install all dependencies for the project.
 - `pnpm run dev` - Run the project in development mode with hot reloading.

+### Environment Variables

+The project uses environment variables for configuration.
+These variables are stored in a `.env` file in the root of all packages for the project.
+You can copy the `.env.sample` file in each pckage to get started.

 ### Tests

 Test can be ran at both the package level and root with `pnpm run test`.